This post may contain affiliate links. Please read our disclosure policy.

 To maintain the flavor of your dry soup mix, be sure to use an airtight container.

-If you're taking my advice and portioning the mix into individual servings, consider storing each serving in a snack-sized ziptop bag and then storing all of these smaller bags inside a larger airtight container for extra protection.
+If you multiply the yield in the recipe but keep it stored in individual servings, try to keep each in a sealed glass container.
+Or consider storing each serving in a snack-sized ziptop bag and then storing all of these smaller bags inside a larger airtight container for extra protection.

 I love spinach dip, but my family also goes crazy for onion dip, which is even easier.
 Just combine mayonnaise, sour cream, and a batch of our gf onion soup mix.
 It's all described in the recipe card below.